-Staff work towards attaining the care certificate and then progress through to NVQ (National Vocational Qualification) levels 3 and 4 qualified in health and social care.
+Staff work towards attaining the care certificate and then progress through to complete level 3 qualifications in health and social care.

 All staff are trained in communication skills and/or sign assisted English and other forms of communication e.g. picture exchange, objects of reference.
-Regular staff training consists of, Food Hygiene, Infection Control, Manual Handling, First aid/CPR, Medicine Administration, Health and Safety and Safeguarding Vulnerable Adults, data protection, Disability awareness, Behaviour management, Autism awareness, Mental capacity and deprivation of liberty safeguards.
-Staff also undergo more specialised training where a training need is identified.
+Regular staff training consists of, Food Hygiene, Infection Control, Manual Handling, First aid/CPR, Medicine Administration, Health and Safety, risk management, Safeguarding Vulnerable Adults, GDPR, Disability awareness, Behaviour management, Autism awareness, Mental capacity and deprivation of liberty safeguards.
+Staff will also undergo more specialised training where a training need is identified.
 We are constantly sourcing new and updated courses to further their development.